-A Lark-Ascending-for-tuba wasn’t what I was expecting, but that’s what Vaughan Williams basically gives us.
-Damn near.
-As his career winds to a close, he was cementing his reputation as one of the greatest of all British composers.
+“Lark Ascending for tuba” wasn’t what I was expecting, but that’s what Vaughan Williams basically gives us.
+As his career wound to a close, he cemented his reputation as one of the greatest of all British composers.
 This unlikely concerto is proof.

 Concerto for Orchestra